The review has been updated after the release of Corel Painter 2022.

 When locking layer transparency in Corel Painter, it will apply to each layer instead of the current layer only.
 This forces me to keep locking and unlocking the transparency each time I switch between layers.
 I find that Photoshop’s layer transparency lock which only applies to one layer is much less distracting.

-As much as I loved Painter’s brushes, some of the functions and the traditional look of my work, I would not choose it as the main software to do professional work for the following reasons:
+As much as I loved Painter’s brushes, some of the functions and the traditional look of my work, I would not choose it as the main software to do professional work as a digital artist, for the following reasons:

 Some essential tools, such as adjustment layers are missing in Painter